fablabbcn/smartcitizen-data/tasks/README.md

 - `model_name`: model name to be saved
 - `model_type`: 'RF', 'SVR', 'LSTM' or 'OLS'
+- `model_target`: if the model is to be stored under a specific category of models under the `models/` folder
 - `data`: dict containing the data to use for training, and features description.
 Under `train`, we define which of the tests and devices is to be used for the model definition, with the format `{"TEST": ["DEVICE"]}`.
 Under `test`, we define a series of `test` in which we'll evaluate the model extracted from the `train` dataset.
     + `reference_device`: `device` that contains the reference data
     + `features`: dict of `devices` tagged as `REF`, `A`, `B`, `C`... to define the features of the model, being `REF` the reference channel in the `reference_device`